 4. Implement Protective Measures Inside

-Part of responsible disaster preparedness includes readying the interior of your home for any incidents you are prone to.
-Think about every possible scenario that could occur if a natural disaster were to strike.
-If your region experiences frequent earthquakes, consider fastening your furniture to the walls.
-If your basement floods, store items on shelves a few inches off the floor.
-You might even consider investing in basement waterproofing to fight against seepage.
+A crucial part of responsible disaster preparedness is ensuring that the interior of your home is ready for any potential incidents.
+Consider every scenario that could arise in the event of a natural disaster.
+For instance, if you live in an area prone to earthquakes, secure your furniture to the walls.
+If your basement is susceptible to flooding, elevate items on shelves a few inches above the floor.
+You may also want to invest in basement waterproofing to prevent seepage.

 While evaluating the interior of your home, make sure you have a safe space to retreat to when the weather gets out of hand.
 This should be a reinforced area, ideally located in the interior of your home, away from windows and exterior walls.
 This will provide maximum protection against high winds or flying debris.
 Keep in mind, if your area is at risk of severe flooding or there’s a rapidly approaching wildfire, it’s often safer to evacuate.
 Have an established evacuation plan to keep you and your loved ones safe.